Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem: Introduction

 \end{theorem}

-By the non-degeneracy of the Keel-Yu trace induced by $\eta$, proved in Section $18$ of \cite{archmirror}, together with an expression for the $\vartheta_0$ term of the products of two and three $\vartheta$ functions in terms of the above collection log Gromov-Witten invariants proven in Theorem $9.3$ of \cite{int_mirror}, we show the two mirror constructions of interest in this paper are equal when assuming the semipositivity assumption of Theorem \ref{mthm1}, as we record in the following corollary:
+By the non-degeneracy of the Keel-Yu trace induced by $\eta$, proved in Section $18$ of \cite{archmirror}, together with an expression for the $\vartheta_0$ term of the products of two and three $\vartheta$ functions in terms of the above collection log Gromov-Witten invariants proven in Theorem $9.3$ of \cite{int_mirror}, we show the two mirror constructions of interest in this paper are equal when assuming the semipositivity assumption of Theorem \ref{mthm11}, as we record in the following corollary:

-\begin{corollary} For $U$ an affine log Calabi-Yau containing a Zariski dense torus, the Keel-Yu mirror equals to Gross-Siebert mirror for a compactifying pair $(X,D)$ satisfying the condition of Theorem \ref{mthm1}.
+\begin{corollary} For $U$ a smooth affine log Calabi-Yau containing a Zariski dense torus, the Keel-Yu mirror equals the Gross-Siebert mirror for a compactifying pair $(X,D)$ satisfying the condition of Theorem \ref{mthm11}.
 In particular, the Gross-Siebert mirror extends to a family over $Spec\text{ }\kk[NE(X)]$. \end{corollary}

-By embedding into an appropriate projective space and compactifying, followed by a birational modification supported on the compliment of $U$ to ensure the $\overline{U}\setminus U$ has simple normal crossings, $U$ always admits a compactification by a pair $(X,D)$ as considered in Theorem \ref{mthm1} and Corollary \ref{mcr1}.
+By embedding into an appropriate projective space and compactifying, followed by a birational modification supported on the complement of $U$ to ensure $\overline{U}\setminus U$ has simple normal crossings, $U$ always admits a compactification by a pair $(X,D)$ as considered in Theorem \ref{mthm11} and Corollary \ref{mcr11}.

+\begin{remark} \begin{enumerate} \item A target which satisfies Assumption $1.1$ of \cite{scatt} does not necessarily satisfy the assumption of Keel and Yu and vice versa.
+In any case, by the construction of \cite{int_mirror}, there is always a Gross-Sibert mirror associated with any target which admits a Keel-Yu mirror.
+This is why we only assume a Zariski dense torus in Corollary \ref{mcr11}.
+Moreover, the naive curve counts $\eta(p_1,\ldots,p_k,\textbf{A})$ are well defined as long as $U$ is affine and $(X,D)$ is log Calabi-Yau.

+\item Given any log Calabi-Yau variety $(X,D)$ satisfying all of the conditions of Theorem \ref{mthm11} except $(X,D)$ is only log smooth and $D$ does not have simple normal crossings, there exists a log blowup of $(\tilde{X},\tilde{D}) \rightarrow (X,D)$ such that $(\tilde{X},\tilde{D})$ does satisfy all of the conditions of Theorem \ref{mthm11}.
+Furthermore, in the course of proving Theorem \ref{mthm11}, we will see that the invariant does not change after this modification, see Lemma \ref{birinv}.
+As a result, a modified version of Theorem \ref{mthm11} holds replacing the snc assumption with $(X,D)$ is log smooth.
+Since the proof of the general theorem reduces to a proof of Theorem \ref{mthm11}, we restrict to the given hypotheses for ease of exposition.

+\item Under the expectation that the Gross-Siebert mirror algebra is computing degree $0$ symplectic cohomology for the affine variety $U$, the intrinsic mirror construction should satisfy a form of birational invariance.
+Moreover, the collection of compactifictions of $U$ satisfying the conditions of the theorem are cofinal in the inverse system of all projective compactifications of $U$.
+Combining the expectation with the fact above, the equality of Corollary \ref{mcr11} is expected to hold in all cases both mirrors can be constructed. \end{enumerate} \end{remark}

 We will keep in mind the following running example throughout this paper: \begin{example}

 Let $X = \mathbb{P}^2$, and $D = D_1 + D_2$ with $D_2$ a smooth conic and $D_1$ a line not tangent to $D_2$.
 Then $D$ is an ample snc anti-canonical divisor, so $(X,D)$ is log Calabi-Yau pair with $X\setminus D$ smooth affine. \end{example}